Eagle-One-Development/Asset-Packer/README.md

 # Asset-Packer

-A program that cleans up and packs VPKs and their assets for maps.
+A program that packs or isolates compiled assets used in a Map.

 # Current Features: